justindi15/Personal-Identity-DApp/README.md

 2. 'Send' to the IPFS
 3. Once it is successful you can copy the "IPFS Hash # stored on Eth Contract"
 3. You can view the file uploaded via http://localhost:8080/ipfs/IPFS_Hash_# (replace IPFS_Hash_# with the number you copied)
+4. Using remix to interact with the Smart Contract, you can "Create Users" and then "Endorse" them with their wallet address